 Before every Arsenal fixture, we’ll bring you a Scouting Report on the Gunners’ next opponents.

-Arsene Wenger's side host an in-form Crystal Palace on Sunday, to find out more we asked tactical expert Michael Cox and journalist Richard Cawley.
+Arsène Wenger's host Crystal Palace in the Premier League on Sunday.
+To find out more, we asked tactical expert Michael Cox.

 Copyright 2023 The Arsenal Football Club Limited.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source.